KevBelisle/lotr-lcg-assets/README.md

 The Lord of the Rings LCG uses many, many different icons.

-#### Contribution guidelines

-For consistency reasons, all SVG icons/symbols should follow these guidelines:

-- the artboard should be sized to 1 in x 1 in
-- the actual icon should be centered and approximately 0.9 in x 0.9 in
-- all `<path>` components should have the `fill="currentColor"` property (this allows easily setting the color in CSS)

 ### Expansion Symbols

 These symbols are featured in the bottom right of all cards, next to the card number, and help identify which product the cards came from.